Updated: Sep 27

 The original language manuscripts are written with masculine language.

 The translation teams take their task very seriously.
 They know they are dealing with the holy Word of God.
 The credentials of the scholars doing the translating are incredible!
 They are highly qualified and work in teams (for most popular Bible versions like the NIV.)
 It is their job to accurately translate the original language wording to English (or whatever language they are translating to.)

 The translators struggle with what to do with the masculine language when women are included - when the verses apply to all people.
 Research found that a large percentage of readers would read a passage such as “Let him who is without sin cast the first stone” (John 8:7) to refer only to men or boys, not to women or girls.
 (OK, sorry, but “duh?”
 I mean really.)
 I read from a masculine language Bible and I don't have any problem knowing the Scripture applies to me too.
-But apparently some women do.

 The 2011 NIV revision translation team decided to revise the wording to include the women by going "gender neutral."
 Scriptures referring to all people (both men and women) were modified to be all-inclusive.

 God, Jesus, and the Holy Spirit are always referred to as masculine.
 Always.

 People got very upset about this revision!
 A lot of critics said this was not translating the manuscripts, but altering the Word of God.
 "Don’t be messing with Scripture!"
 But my answer to that is they already "messed with it" when they translated it!